MariNaomi: Career

 MariNaomi has written and drawn comics columns for several websites, including The Rumpus and SFBAY.ca.
 In 2016, they were featured at the Smithsonian Asian Pacific American Center conference on imagined futures.
 MariNaomi’s column on The Rumpus won an honorable mention in Houghton Mifflin’s Best American Comics 2013 and a SPACE prize.
 Their art can be found in the Smithsonian, De Young Museum, Cartoon Art Museum, Asian Art Museum, the Japanese American Art Museum, and the Yerba Buena Center for the Arts.
 MariNaomi also taught classes for California College of the Arts Comics MFA program.

 Since 2017, they and fellow author Myriam Gurba have been hosting an advice podcast called AskBiGrlz where they answer listener questions.
 In 2011 and 2018, MariNaomi toured with Sister Spit and is also a guest editor of PEN Illustrated.

 In 2021, MariNaomi created a Stop AAPI Hate mural in Garvey Park in Rosemead, California.
 The comic-strip inspired 60-by10-foot mural covers the side of a recreational park building.
 Connie Chung Joe of Asian Americans Advancing Justice – Los Angeles said the mural is "a wake-up call that Asian-Americans in this country have been scapegoated.
 Not just by this pandemic, but time and time again in American history.”

 In May 2023, MariNaomi released their book, I Thought You Loved Me.
 In this book, MariNaomi goes on an emotional, reminiscent journey to try and figure out why their friendship with Jodie ended abruptly with a phone call.
 They used details from old journal entries and told the story through colorful collages made with mixed media such as drawings, email threads, and postcards.
 During the publication process, MariNaomi faced budget issues and even a cancellation, until Fieldmouse Press picked it up.

 Personal life

 Their mother is Japanese and their father is a Caucasian American.
 Born as Mari Naomi Schaal in Texas in 1973, they grew up in Mill Valley, California and later moved to San Jose, California.
 They began using the name MariNaomi in 2003.
 They worked in illegal hostess bars while they briefly lived in Japan.
 They wrote about those experiences in their memoir, Turning Japanese.

+Growing up, MariNaomi felt like they were too white to be classified as Asian but too Asian to be viewed as white.
+When they were five years old MariNaomi had a fixation on drawing and doodling.
+When they were 14, they picked up the hobby of yo-yoing.
+At the same age they began making note of memories as they happened.
+Despite them struggling to publish their first book, MariNaomi would joke, saying that "I became an overnight star in 14 years."

+In 2023, they worked on another publication that traces their childhood to their present life called "I Thought You Loved Me."
+MariNaomi has been drawing and publishing for 30 years and, through this work, they are able to make their story and experience heard.